leleliu008/uppm/README.md

 # uppm
 Universal Prebuild Package Manager for Unix-like systems.

+## project status
-**Note:** This project is being actively developed.
+This project is being actively developed.
 It's in beta stage and may not be stable.
 Some features are subject to change without notice.

 ## dependences
 |dependency|required?|purpose|